How to Fire Someone Professionally: The Ultimate Guide With Scripts

 Even when justified, firing an employee who worked for you (maybe even for years) is tough.
 It’s also a process that takes quite a bit of planning.

-But, with a bit of preparation, and by following our 11-step guide on terminating an employee, we’re sure you’ll make it through.
+But, with some preparation and by following our 11-step guide on terminating an employee, we’re sure you’ll make it through.

 To ensure the entire process goes as smoothly as possible, try scheduling a 1-on-1 meeting with your employee over Pumble.

-With Pumble, a team communication app, you’re able to:
+With Pumble, a team communication app, you’re also able to:

 BojanaPejatovic